MLFP-90803-SP24-FinalProjects/Team17-FinalProject/README.md

 - min_samples_split: These parameters control the minimum number of samples required to split an internal node.
 So we would want to set higher values for these parameters to help prevent the model from overfitting to noise in the data and so preserving the meaning of the outliers.
 - max_features: Looks at the number of features to consider when looking for the best split.
 Putting bounds on the number of features considered at each split can help prevent the model from focusing too much on features that are irrelevant and  could improve its ability to identify meaningful outliers.
 <br>
 For XGBooster:
 Parameters we would want to use since XGBooster gives higher accuracy is:
 - scale_pos_weight: since our data is locating outliers, we would want to set scale_pos_weight to a value greater than 1 can give more importance to the minority class (outliers), which in turn would help the model to better capture their patterns
 - objective: 'binary:logistic', since we want to detect outliers, we are thinking of using an objective function that penalizes errors differently for outliers and normal instances
-- max_depth/min_child_weight: since we want to capture outliers, we want something that can lead to deeper and more complex trees, which may better capture the patterns of outliers
+- max_depth/min_child_weight: since we want to capture outliers, we want something that can lead to deeper and more complex trees, which may better capture the patterns of outliers<br><br>

-**Question #3:** Unsupervised Learning<br>
+**Question 3:** Unsupervised Learning<br>
  We first identified that the dataset is highly correlated so we performed PCA to get the best version of the dataset for unsupervised learning.
 We used the Davies-Bouldin Index as a scoring metrics for our unsupervised models.
 We tried using Silhouette Score as a metric, but it resulted in a MemoryError due to the amount of data we have.
 Davies-Bouldin Index is suitable for dataset where we do not know the ground truth and requires less computational power.
 It also takes into account in its evaluation both the distance within clusters and distance between clusters.
 To ensure we have the best unsupervised models, we performed tuning for their hyper-parameters:
  - KMeans: We used the Elbow plot and Calinski-Harabasz plot to find the best number of clusters.
 We got different results for these plots so we tried KMeans with every values that were recommended.
 We then picked the value that gave us the best Index.
  - Hierarchical Clustering: We used a dendogram to identify the best number of clusters.
 We visually assessed the dendogram and chose a number that made sense.
 We also tried different linkage style to see which style gave us the most balanced clusters.